pokui/nsrc-gns3/docs/topology/cndo/index.md

 # Campus Network Design and Operations (CNDO)

+The goal of the Campus Network Design and Operations course is to teach configuration of switching (layer 2) and routing (layer 3) according to campus best practices.

-The CNDO topology creates a simulated campus network environment.
-There are six virtual campuses, so the class is expected to be divided into six groups.
+The CNDO lab topology contains six virtual campuses, so the class is expected to be divided into six groups.

 ![CNDO topology](cndo-complete.png)